DBMS NotesPYQs

 );

-3.3 SELECT Statement — Full Syntax
+3.3 SQL SELECT — Full Syntax and Logical Execution Order

-SELECT [DISTINCT] col_list | *
+SELECT [DISTINCT] column_list | *

 FROM table_list | join_expression